dqops/dqo/docs/checks/column/custom_sql/sql-condition-passed-percent-on-column.md

 ---
-title: sql condition passed percent on column data quality checks
+title: Sql condition passed percent on column data quality checks, SQL examples
 ---
-# sql condition passed percent on column data quality checks
+# Sql condition passed percent on column data quality checks, SQL examples

 A table-level check that ensures that a minimum percentage of rows passed a custom SQL condition (expression).
 Measures the percentage of rows passing the condition.
  Raises a data quality issue when the percent of valid rows is below the *min_percent* parameter.